 Toasting the Spices

-For some dishes toasting the spices really adds an extra layer of flavor, expecially true for chilies and curries.
+For some dishes toasting the spices really adds an extra layer of flavor, especially true for chilies and curry stews.
 To toast the spices, clear an area of the pan and sprinkle in the dried spices.
 Allow spices to just start to smoke, then stir into the onion and garlic mixture.
-Add a lttile broth, do release te spices and onion mix to release from the pan surface (deglaze again).
+Add a little broth, to release the spices and onion mix from the pan surface (deglaze).
 Continue with the rest of the ingredients to make the sauce.
-Cooking without oil is no more difficult than using oil to develop deeper flavors.
-We just need to get comfortable with the sticking part and deglazing to release, which is really what develops deeper flavor, not the oil.

 Tools Used in this Recipe